chef/chef-web-docs/README.md

 The Chef Desktop documentation is stored in the `chef/desktop-config` repository in the `docs` directory.
 This is a private repository.

+The Chef InSpec documentation is stored in the `inspec/inspec` repository in the `www` directory.

 ### Preview Local Changes to Documentation from Other Repos from chef-web-docs

 Follow these steps to preview changes to the chef-workstation documentation while